xuanngo2001/cust-live-deb/scripts/repository/inst-min-win-jwm-help-manuals-text/cld/doc/100-Developer-manual.md

         sed -i "/Graphics\">/ r jwmrc-menus-graphics-blender.xml" "${GV_CLD_ROOT_DIR}/jwmrc-menus.xml"

-Paths where you can find more icons:
+Paths where you can find more icons or use `cld-list-icons.sh`:

     /usr/share/icons/
     /usr/share/pixmaps/